 Human Trafficking and Anti-Slavery Policy

-The Company Directors and Senior Management will take responsibility for enhancing this policy statement and its objectives, and shall provide adequate training to ensure that, wherever possible, slavery and human trafficking is not taking place within the organisation or within its supply chains.
+The Company Directors and senior management will take responsibility for enhancing this policy statement and its objectives, and shall provide adequate training to ensure that, wherever possible, slavery and human trafficking is not taking place within the organization or within its supply chains.

 C P Gee